All you need to know to plan a visit to the Italian Dolomites with kids. The best places to go, kid-friendly hikes and travel tips for families.

 While here you will find Italian specialties like pasta, pizza and gelato, the real delicacies here are from Austria and Tyrol: knodels, kaisesmarren, speck, spetzli, apple strudel are amazing here and dominate the menus.

-Kids usually adore this cuisine but if they are expecting pizza and gelato extravaganza, you may want to warn them!
+Kids usually adore this cuisine but if they are expecting pizza and gelato extravaganza, you may want to warn them here things are a little different than they may expect.

-The Dolomites are a hiking destinations in summer and skiing destination in winter.
-Proper gear for these activities in necessary – do not underestimate the mountains here as while there are many child friendly hikes, nature here is powerful!
+Need to know!
+The Dolomites are a hiking destination in summer and a skiing destination in winter.
+Proper gear for these activities is necessary – do not underestimate the mountains here as while there are many child-friendly hikes, nature here is powerful!

 Please note: this post contains affiliate links.
 Should you make a purchase, we might make a small commission.